thomasthaddeus/cityuseattle.github.io/docs/git/install.md

 ### Section 1: Checking your version of Git

- 1. Open a new Terminal, type and run the following command to see if you already have Git installed and check the installed version:
+ 1. Open a new Terminal to type and run the following command to see if you already have Git installed.
+This will also check the installed version:

    ```shell
    $ git --version